adanperez/nada-theme/README.md

 # Nada Theme
 A dark theme full of Nada.

-Made for Typescript, Javascript, Python, CSS, SASS, and many others.
+Made for Typescript, Javascript, React, Svelte, CSS, SASS, Python, and many others.

 ![](assets/example.png)

-Elements of this theme are inpsired by *Dracula* and *Field Lights* themes.
+Elements of this theme are inspired by *Dracula* and *Field Lights* themes.

 Pairs well with *Verdandi Theme* Icons.

-&copy; Adan Perez 2019
+&copy; Adan Perez 2020